paulndungu/AWS-Certified-Cloud-Practitioner-Certification-Notes/README.md

 ## AWS DataPipeline

-1. Amazon Data Pipeline is a web service that automates data movement and transformation tasks between different AWS services and on-premises data sources.
+1. Amazon Data Pipeline is a web service designed to automate the movement and transformation of data.
 2. This service has the ability to plan and manage data movement and transformation at regular intervals.
 3. Users can define data processing workflows and automatically run these workflows at specific time intervals.